pingcap/blog/_posts/2017-05-22-Comparison-between-MySQL-and-TiDB-with-tens-of-millions-of-data-per-day.md

 ---
-layout: post
-title: Migration from MySQL to TiDB to handle tens of millions of rows of data per day
+title: Migration from MySQL to TiDB to Handle Tens of Millions of Rows of Data per Day
+author: ???
+date: 2017-05-22
-excerpt: This document is a use case that details the performance of MySQL and TiDB with tens of millions of rows of data per day.
+summary: This document is a use case that details the performance of MySQL and TiDB with tens of millions of rows of data per day.
+tags: TiDB
 ---

 # TiDB use case